dekonvoluted/dekonvoluted.github.io/_posts/2014-12-18-wiping-out-gpt-or-mbr-partition-tables.md

 Now, just zap all partition tables using the `sgdisk` command from the `gptfdisk` package.

-{% highlight console %}
     # sgdisk --zap-all /dev/sdb
     GPT data structures destroyed!
 You may now partition the disk using fdisk or other utilities.
     The operation has completed successfully.
-{% endhighlight %}

 # Further reading